jl33-ai/jl33-ai.github.io/source/_posts/unimelb-wam-calculator.md

 ---
-title: "[Py] The story of my university WAM Calculator"
+title: "The story of my university WAM Calculator"
 date: 2023-11-17
 ---